gayatrithange/ve3global/README.md

 ## Overview
 This is a Selenium WebDriver based automation framework built with Java, TestNG, ApachePOI, following the Page Object Model (POM) design pattern.
 It supports data-driven testing using Excel file and generates reports using Allure.

+## Test Plan
+The detailed test plan document is available in the project directory at:
+'src/test/resources/documents/SauceDemo_Test_Plan.xlsx'

 ## Tech Stack
 - Automation Tool : Selenium WebDriver
 - Testing Framework: TestNG